nurettinberkaydemirkol/nurettinberkaydemirkol/README.md

 I am a software engineer with a strong interest in artificial intelligence.
 Currently, I founded my own startup Moviegen AI and I’m actively developing it, while independently conducting research on self-learning models in the field of AI.

+Fun Fact: With my new project OttO, I’ll soon reduce your token costs by 90% 🥱

 I am currently working on my own startup.
 Please **don't send** contracts.

 If you're interested in reading more, check out my [blog](https://medium.com/@berkaydemirkol)